seznam/IMA.js-skeleton/README.md

   if the need arises.

 ## Plugins
-We have several plugins which you can used:
+We have several plugins which you can use:
 - [Abstract analytic](https://github.com/seznam/IMA.js-plugin-analytic)
 - [3rd party scripts loader](https://github.com/seznam/IMA.js-plugin-script-loader)
 - [Google analytic](https://github.com/seznam/IMA.js-plugin-analytic-google)